 Ban for a minimum period of one year and a maximum period of 5 years for any such individual.
-In addition, a fine may be imposed, the amount of which shall be unlimited and left to be assessed in the light of the actual circumstances # by decision of the Executive Board made at its meeting on 10- February 2001 and communicated to Members by notice dated 19- February 2001, the penalty of a ban for life shall mean a ban for a minimum period of 20 years and the use of the expression "ban for life" in the regulations on penalties for match fixing, betting, gambling etc. shall be read and construed accordingly. #by decision of the Executive Board made at its meeting on 26th June 2002 any Player, Administrator, Team Official, Employee, Umpire or Referee found guilty of offences under the ICC Code of Conduct for Players and Team Officials Code Item C4 and banned from International Cricket for any period should also be banned by the relevant Board for that period from all domestic first class and one day cricket.
+In addition, a fine may be imposed, the amount of which shall be unlimited and left to be assessed in the light of the actual circumstances # by decision of the Executive Board made at its meeting on 10th February 2001 and communicated to Members by notice dated 19th February 2001, the penalty of a ban for life shall mean a ban for a minimum period of 20 years and the use of the expression "ban for life" in the regulations on penalties for match fixing, betting, gambling etc. shall be read and construed accordingly.